Psybah/housify-landing-page/README.md

 ## 📱 Mobile App

-Housify is also available as a mobile application built with Flutter.
-The mobile app offers the same core functionality with additional features optimized for on-the-go house hunting.
+Housify is also available as a mobile application built with React Native.

 ## 📧 Contact Us

 For questions, feedback, or partnership inquiries:

 - **Email**: abiodunoluwamurewa@gmail.com
-- **Phone**: +234 800 HOUSIFY
+- **Phone**: +234 701 454 1564
 - **Location**: Lagos, Nigeria

 ## 📄 License